Ladies and Gentlemen,

 Let me start from the company perspective.
 The two key issues facing the business leaders today are attracting talented people and managing the restructuring of industries through mergers, acquisitions, and partnerships.

 In attracting talented people we all have to reach out to a more diverse pool of individuals: in terms of their age profile, gender, nationality, religious backgrounds, ethnicities, and sexual preferences.
 Many countries are modifying their laws to follow capabilities based immigration policies.
 However, individuals come as a package both with their talent and their backgrounds.
-Therefore, if we are to retain talent, we have to appreciate and cater for their differences.
+Therefore, if we are to attract and retain talent, we have to appreciate and cater for their differences.

 Now, coming back to the global governance perspective.